nunit/docs/docs/articles/nunit-engine/extensions/AvailableExtensions.md

 # Available NUnit Engine Extensions

 The NUnit team provides several extensions for the engine.
-They are all available individually as packages for installation through nuget and also as chocolatey packages.
+They are all available individually as packages for installation through NuGet and also as Chocolatey packages.
 Some extensions are also bundled with specific distributions of the Console runner.

 ## V2 Result Writer